-BlockCypher is an IT company that was established in 2014 and specializes in blockchain web services and middleware.
+BlockCypher is an IT company established in 2014 and specialising in blockchain web services and middleware.
 Its founders are Catheryne Nicholson and Matthieu Riou, and the company’s headquarters are in Silicon Valley, California.

 As an infrastructure provider, the company is highly versatile and can operate as peer-to-peer, business-to-consumer, and business-to-business payments – making it perfect for online shopping, quick and secure transacting, or even playing at the best crypto casino.

 The web services provider is also great for identity management, know-your-customer solutions, and effortless cross-border payments.
-The platform has excellent scalability and stability due to its cloud-optimization infrastructure and multiple data centers.
+The platform has excellent scalability and stability due to its cloud-optimisation infrastructure and multiple data centres.

 In case you didn’t know, BlockCypher’s explorer supports the most popular blockchains, including Bitcoin, Ethereum, and Dash.
 Its most popular product is JSON API.

-It also provides a publicly accessible suite of RESTful APIs for popular blockchains such as Ethereum and Bitcoin.
-These include APIs like basic queries such as address, block, and transaction details to fully-fledged transactions, contract creation tools, and robust WebHook events.
+It also provides a publicly accessible suite of RESTful APIs for popular blockchains like Ethereum and Bitcoin.
+These include APIs like basic queries such as an address, block, and transaction details to fully-fledged transactions, contract creation tools, and robust WebHook events.

 Dynamics Of BlockCypher

-BlockCypher’s architecture enables it to operate multiple data centers that contribute to its redundancy and low latency.
-It offers simple and effortless web APIs that allow developers to create blockchain applications swiftly and with confidence.
+BlockCypher’s architecture enables it to operate multiple data centres, contributing to its redundancy and low latency.
+It offers effortless web APIs allowing developers to create blockchain applications swiftly and confidently.

-The platform’s cloud-optimized architecture is classified as enterprise-grade, which is pivotal for the platform’s reliability, performance, and scalability.
+The platform’s cloud-optimised architecture is classified as enterprise-grade, which is pivotal for the platform’s reliability, performance, and scalability.

-If that wasn’t enough, BlockCypher effectively maintains a cluster of distributed databases that comprise all transactional data for the entire blockchain.
-The platform also hosts complete node blockchains that are particularly helpful for optimizing security regarding the validation and relaying of transactions.
+If that wasn’t enough, BlockCypher effectively maintains a distributed database cluster comprising all transactional data for the entire blockchain.
+The platform also hosts complete node blockchains that are particularly helpful for optimising security regarding the validation and relaying of transactions.